 Tonkatsu Sauce, Yakisoba Sauce, Okonomiyaki Sauce, Takoyaki Sauce, Chunou Sauce..
-I never really understood their subtle differences.
+It took me this post to finally understand their subtle differences.

 [A Spicy flavored Okonomiyaki Sauce I found browsing through Mitsuwa Market the other day..]